JosedeJesusMtzCruz/Functional-password-generator/README.md

 # Functional-password-generator

-It's a password generator made in python 3.8.10
+It's a password generator made in python.

-Any suggestions are welcome
+Any suggestions are welcome.